WrestleMania IV: Tournament intermission one, singles match

 In his PPV debut, The Ultimate Warrior faced Hercules.
 The pair locked up with Warrior chopping Hercules in the corner.
 Hercules fought back as he hit two clotheslines on Warrior, who no-sold them before a third from Hercules took Warrior off his feet.
 Warrior then countered a Hercules clothesline and hit a clothesline of his own.
 In the corner, Warrior hit him with ten punches, but while Warrior was looking at the referee, Hercules hit an inverted atomic drop.
-He then tried to apply his finishing move, a full-nelson but could not lock his fingers behind Warriors head.
+He then tried to apply his finishing move, a full-nelson, but could not lock his fingers behind Warrior's head.
 Warrior then pushed his feet off the top turnbuckle and both men fell to the mat with both men being pinned.
 Warrior lifted a shoulder before the end of the count, awarding Warrior the win.

 Quarter-finals

 The first of three quarterfinals saw Hulk Hogan take on André the Giant.
 During the match, Hogan hit André with a chair in front of referee Joey Marella.
 André retaliated, grabbing the chair and hitting Hogan.
 After both men hit each other with the chair, they both were disqualified by Marella and, as a result, were eliminated from the tournament.

 The second quarterfinal saw Ted DiBiase (without either André or Virgil after Virgil had been Suplexed in the aisle by Hulk Hogan) defeat Don Muraco by pinfall.
 With both André and Hogan disqualified, DiBiase got a bye to the final.
 The third quarterfinal saw Randy Savage defeat Greg Valentine also by pinfall.
-As One Man Gang had received a bye in the quarter-finals due to Rick Rude and Jake Roberts having wrestled to a time limit draw in the first round Gang faced Savage in the semi-finals.
+As One Man Gang had received a bye in the quarter-finals due to Rick Rude and Jake Roberts having wrestled to a time limit draw in the first round, Gang faced Savage in the semi-finals.